 Performance.
 PureVPN offers impressive speeds with WireGuard, OpenVPN, and IKEv2, the tunneling protocol perfect for mobile devices.
 So you will not be disappointed with PureVPN's performance.

 Streaming.
-PureVPN unblocks various streaming services like Netflix, BBC iPlayer, and DAZN.
+PureVPN unblocks various streaming services like Netflix and BBC iPlayer.
 So you’ll be able to enjoy all the movies blocked in your region.

 If you wish to learn more, here’s our PureVPN review.